hmcts/pre-portal/README.md

 In particular, remember to replace the sample check with checks specific to your frontend app, e.g. the ones verifying the state of each service it depends on.

+### Altering the sign-in page

+The sign in page is provided by Azure B2C.
+The code for it is in https://github.com/hmcts/pre-shared-infrastructure/tree/master/b2c.
+Make sure you read the [README](https://github.com/hmcts/pre-shared-infrastructure/blob/master/b2c/README.md) first.

 ### Testing with the DEV instance of B2C

 Sometimes you'll be making changes to B2C and you'll want a frontend available which points to it.